-Students can start their independent work in school during study periods, but they should also be working for at least a couple of hours at home every day Monday to Thursday and then for a part-day at the weekends.
+Students can start their independent work in school during study periods, but they should also be working for at least a couple of hours at home every day from Monday to Thursday and then for a part-day at the weekends.
+We recommend students have one full day off at the weekend to relax.